 Alicia Valenski: Be open to new things!
 Even if you’re absolutely SURE that you hate IPAs, if someone offers you a taster, just give it a sip or two.
 You might be surprised how your palate changes.
 The same goes for the activities hosted at breweries.
 Even if you’ve never done yoga before in your life and you’re certain that you’re not flexible, what’s the harm in just showing up for a class at the brewery and giving it a shot?
 Worst case scenario, you grab a beer after class.
 Best case scenario, you find an activity (and a group of people) you enjoy!

-BeerSelfie: That makes total sense – and I would just love to be there and listen to your converse – I’ve a feeling I could learn a lot from the both of you!
+BeerSelfie: That makes total sense – and I would just love to be there and listen to your converse – I have a feeling I could learn a lot from both of you!
 Last, but not least – what’s in your glass today?

 Alicia Valenski: I’m enjoying a Fireside Chat from 21st Amendment Brewery.
 Warms you up from the inside out on a chilly winter day!